By the author of Be Ready for Anything and the course Bloom Where You’re Planted

 - Information (If you haven’t gotten yours yet, you can get a USB archive with all 10 years of Organic Prepper content that fits right in your wallet.)

 Take a long hard look at your preps and fill in the gaps.
 The list for everyone will be different.
-Check out this article on the pillars of preparedness to help you make sure you have everything covered.
+Check out this article on the pillars of preparedness to help you make sure you have everything covered and check out this excellent interactive bundle for preppers to make sure you don’t forget anything.

 Take care of health concerns.